jhu-cs-uima-sp19/Thyme2Eat/README.md

 # Completed in the Second Sprint:
 - We implemented the Favorites feature, which users can use for recipes that they enjoy and would like quick access to in case the would like to cook it again.
 - The addition and deletion of shopping list items based on the addition and deletion of the meal plan items have been optimized.
+- Adding a shopping list item now has a functional dialog box with error handling built in.
 - The checkboxes within the shopping list function properly and are used to mass delete items from the list for easy use.
 - Conglomerating like ingredients based on quantities has been optimized.
 - Data persistence of the calendar for both adding new meals and adding favorited meals is functional.